Afghanistan: Kabul blast kills at least 30, scores injured | DW | 08.05.2021

 Afghanistan has seen an uptick in violence since international troops began to depart the country earlier this month after 20 years of war.

-The roughly 10,000 US and NATO allied troops still in the country are scheduled to leave by September 11, at the latest, yet attacks by Islamist Taliban fighters have increased of late as they have grown angry over the Biden administration's slow departure — the original deal, signed with the Trump administration, envisioned a total US troop withdrawal by May 1.
+The roughly 10,000 US and NATO allied troops still in the country are scheduled to leave by September 11, at the latest, yet attacks by Islamist Taliban fighters have increased of late as they have grown angry over the slow departure of US President Joe Biden's administration — the original deal, signed with the former Trump administration, envisioned a total US troop withdrawal by May 1.

 The US invaded Afghanistan in late 2001 in retaliation for the Taliban's hosting of then al-Qaeda leader Osama bin Laden, who is said to have masterminded attacks on New York's World Trade Center and the Pentagon on September 11, 2001.